egovernments/egov-services/test/egov_functional_test/README.md

 3. Install cucumber for java plugin in intellij
 4. Install gradle

-Once setup, checkout the egov project from here ```https://github.com/egovernments/eGov.git``` Switch to branch **test-automation**
-Create a new project using existing source from eGov/egov/egov_functional_test using build.gradle You should be all set.
+Once setup, checkout the egov project from here ```https://github.com/egovernments/egov-services``` Switch to branch **egov-mr-functional-test-automation** Import project using existing source from test/egov_functional_test using build.gradle You should be all set.

 #### Running tests